Free legal advice in Colorado.

 How does Colorado Legal Services help?

-They offer a variety of services and resources to people who qualify for legal aid.
+They offer a variety of services and resources to people who qualify for legal aid, including consultations.
+Lawyers can also represent clients in court.
 The details will depend on the results of an interview done with the client.
 Most of the assistance is free, but some of it may come with minimal costs to the client.

 - The organization may offer the client free legal advice from one of their attorneys about your problem.